-Espresso lovers everywhere seem to be losing their marbles over the Breville Barista Express espresso machine, a mid-priced coffee maker, unrivaled in its category.
-You’re here because you’re considering buying it, but what if its not the right choice for you?
+Espresso lovers everywhere seem to be losing their marbles over the Breville Barista Express espresso machine, a mid-priced coffee maker, unrivalled in its category.
+You’re here because you’re considering buying it, but what if it’s not the right choice for you?

 If you’re in the market for a good, mid-tier semi-automatic espresso machine, keep reading carefully.
 The BES870XL is a fantastic choice for some, but a terrible choice for others.

 Let’s dive deep into this Breville Barista Express review and find out which fence you sit on.

 - Best value-for-money semi automatic machine on the market.

 - Built-in burr coffee grinder, steam wand, 54mm integrated tamper